mzboito/word_discovery/README.md

 # visualization folder

-On this folder we have a python script for parsing the log file generated during training by the seq2seq and an r script to generate images for loss and bleu score behavior during training.
+For visualizing loss and bleu score behavior during training.
 There is an example file of the log format, called "example.txt"

 1) python logFileParser.py example.txt (generates a file called "FILE-NAME.out")